DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 ![Electrum tor 5](images/30_electrum_7.png)

-Electrum should now be started.
+Electrum should now start.
 Go to `Tools>Network`.
 Change the tab to `Proxy`.
 Select "Use Proxy" and make sure `SOCKS5` is `127.0.0.1` and that the port is `9050`:

 ![Electrum tor 6](images/40_electrum_tor_6.png)

-The circle in the bottom right corner should change color from green to blue.
+Close the network dialog.
+The circle in the bottom right corner should now be blue and not green.
 You have now configured Electrum to run over Tor.
-Electrum wont connect to anyone unless Tor is running.
+Electrum wont connect to anyone unless Tor is running (even if you restart it).

 ## Create the multi-sig wallet